manishmishra555/multi-language-translator/README.md

 - **Copy**: Click copy icon to copy translation to clipboard
 - **Download**: Click download icon to save as .txt file

-### Theme Toggle
-- Click moon/sun icon in header to switch between dark and light themes
-- Preference is saved in local storage

 ## 🌐 Offline Mode